 With Indian PM Modi’s visit to Ramallah, are warmer India-Palestine Relations bothering Israel?
-Are India-Israel Relations getting impacted by sprouting India-Palestine Relations and India’s intimacy with Iran an arch-rival of Israel?
-Recently, Indian PM Modi became the 1st Indian PM ever to have visited Palestine, signalling progressing India-Palestine relations.
+Are India-Israel Relations getting impacted by sprouting India-Palestine Relations and India’s intimacy with Iran, an arch-rival of Israel?
+Recently, Indian PM Modi became the 1st Indian PM ever to have visited Palestine, signalling developing India-Palestine Relations.

 India-Palestine Relations: India Signs 6 MOU’s with Palestine

 In a landmark agreement, India and Palestine signed six Memorandums of Understanding (MoU’s) worth USD 50 million.
 “The Palestinian President Mahmoud Abbas thanked India for the ongoing projects which included building a 100 bedded speciality hospital in Palestine.
 India will also finance and construct women’s empowerment centre where women from various parts of Palestine visit for skill development”

 India-Palestine Relations have been further strengthened by India’s commitment to renovate schools in Palestine, besides supplying machinery to the national printing press of Palestine.”

 Read about India-Israel Relations at EurAsian Times: Are Indian, Israeli Right Wing Governments Anti-Islam?

 “During the term of this Government, Indian President made the first ever visit to Palestine in 2015.
 Palestinian President Mahmoud Abbas visited India in May 2017, followed by the historic visit by Indian PM Modi to Palestine in 2018.
 India-Palestine Relations under the Modi government has seen a tremendous enthusiasm.